Disciplinary Regulations

 Returning from Suspension

-A student must write a letter of appeal to the Dean and apply for readmission after a suspension or dismissal period is completed.
+A student must write a letter of appeal to the dean and apply for readmission after a suspension or dismissal period is completed.
 The student’s record is reviewed, and a decision is made regarding eligibility and conditions of return.
 Readmission to the College is not automatic and does not establish student eligibility for financial aid.

-CAMA Standards of Conduct
+Mid-America College Standards of Conduct

 In moral/ethical or spiritual development, the College recognizes the freedom of each student to develop under the leadership of the Holy Spirit.
 However, it must also be noted that students are preparing for positions as Christian leaders in the community.
 Thus, it is essential that they exemplify a God-controlled life both on and off the campus, conforming to the highest standards of conduct.